-Hannah is a development professional with ten years of experience in education, public administration, and the design and implementation of systems to support delivery of basic services and cash transfers.
-She serves as Projects Director, leading our work in Sierra Leone and Kenya and was previously based in Kenya as our Country Coordinator, and in South Sudan supporting our education and public administration work.
+Hannah is CGA's Managing Director who holds over ten years of experience in education, public administration, and the design and implementation of systems to support delivery of basic services and cash transfers.
+Before becoming MD, Hannah served as CGA's Projects Director for Sierra Leone and Kenya.
+She was previously based in Kenya as our Country Coordinator, and in South Sudan supporting our education and public administration work.

-Hannah is the Project Director (PD) for the Sierra Leone Education Attendance Monitoring System (https://sleams.org) and the development of a system to support management of teacher records and payroll, working closely on both with the Sierra Leone Teaching Service Commission.
+As PD for the Sierra Leone Education Attendance Monitoring System (https://sleams.org), she oversaw the development of a system to support management of teacher records and payroll, working closely on both with the Sierra Leone Teaching Service Commission.
 Prior to this, she was PD supporting the Sierra Leone Ministry of Health and Sanitation on the management of healthcare workers in the wake of ebola (https://hrhsl.org).

 She led the strategy, design and oversaw the development of CGA’s cash transfer support to WUSC’s Kenya Equity in Education Project (KEEP II) and subsequent LEAP projects, supporting girls in and around refugee camps in northern Kenya.
 She served as Project Director of a Feasibility Assessment for UNICEF headquarters on the development of a global MIS for its humanitarian cash transfer (HCT) programmes, a piece of work which helped to inform UNICEF’s approach to forming a common cash system with WFP, UNHCR and OCHA.